ahmdIbrhm/BicycleSharingSystem/README.md

 * Query to get the available cities in the database:
 `select ?city ?name where{ ?city <http://www.w3.org/1999/02/22-rdf-syntax-ns#type> <http://www.wikidata.org/entity/Q515> . ?city <http://www.w3.org/2000/01/rdf-schema#label> ?name }`

-The next three queries are to get the same content but we chosed the fastest one which is the first one:
+The next three queries are to get the same content but we chosed the fastest one (Query number 1.):

 1. Query to get the stations associated to the selected city with their current states and the information about the states:
 ```PREFIX wdt: <http://www.wikidata.org/prop/direct/>